 Even as you practice patience, a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen or naproxen can help reduce back pain.

-The research for lower back pain finds that these may give you slightly better relief than acetaminophen.
+The research finds that these may give you slightly better relief than acetaminophen.

 Most of the time when you have back pain; it’s a muscle or ligament strain and inflammation.